 Am I Eligible for Tricare Select?

-While active duty family members and beneficiaries whose servicemember entered active duty before 2018 (commonly referred to as Group A beneficiaries) pay no enrollment fees for Tricare Select, beneficiaries whose servicemember entered active duty during or after 2018 (or, Group B beneficiaries), must pay an annual enrollment fee of $471 for individual coverage, or $942 for family coverage.
+Beneficiaries whose sponsor entered active duty during or after 2018 (Group B beneficiaries) must pay an annual enrollment fee of $547.92 for individual coverage or $1,095.96 for family coverage.

-Unlike with Tricare Prime, there is a deductible — money that is paid out-of-pocket before Tricare assumes costs — with Tricare Select.
-Deductibles range from $50-$156 per individual and $100-$313 per family depending on status, rank, and eligibility group (Group A vs. Group B).
+Unlike Tricare Prime, Tricare Select has an annual deductible — money paid out-of-pocket before Tricare assumes costs.
+Deductibles range from $50 to $365 per individual and $100 to $730 per family, depending on status, rank and eligibility group.

-The catastrophic cap under Tricare Select, which is the maximum out-of-pocket amount that beneficiaries have to pay for Tricare-covered services, ranges from $1,000-$3,655 depending on status and eligibility group.
-This amount includes enrollment fees, deductibles, and co-payments.
+The catastrophic cap – the maximum out-of-pocket amount that beneficiaries must pay for covered services under Tricare Select – ranges from $1,000 to $4,262 depending on status and eligibility group.
+This amount includes enrollment fees, deductibles and co-payments.

 Tricare Select Enrollment Basics

-Non active duty beneficiaries (including active duty family members) who opt to enroll in Tricare Select must do so during Tricare Open Season or as part of a Qualifying Life Event.
-In short, this means that there are only specific times during the year when beneficiaries can enroll in or switch over to a different Tricare plan (Tricare 2020 Open Season is from November 9 – December 14).
+Non-active-duty beneficiaries (including active-duty family members) who enroll in Tricare Select must do so during Tricare Open Season or after a Qualifying Life Event.
+Tricare Open Season 2022 is from Nov.
+14 – Dec.
+13, 2022.

-Enrollment is fairly straightforward: beneficiaries can enroll online, via phone, or mail in all necessary enrollment forms.
-Once enrollment is processed, beneficiaries can begin to schedule appointments and receive care.
+Enrollment is straightforward.
+Beneficiaries can enroll online, via phone or mail in all necessary enrollment forms.

-Please note that children of active duty servicemembers born abroad are automatically enrolled in Tricare Select regardless of the parents’ existing plan.
-This means that parents must specifically request that their child be enrolled in a different plan during DEERS registration if they prefer a different Tricare option (e.g. Tricare Prime).
-According to the existing policy, parents have 90 days from the date of auto-enrollment to switch the child to Tricare Overseas Prime or Prime Remote, and in our case required a command-sponsored letter.
+Note: Children of active-duty servicemembers born abroad automatically have Tricare Select regardless of the parents’ existing plan.
+This means that parents must specifically request that their child be enrolled in Tricare Prime Oversees during DEERS registration if they prefer that.

 Important Tricare Select Resources